Lupin the Third: Part II

 The second Lupin III television series began airing on NTV on October 3, 1977.
 This series was broadcast for 155 episodes, with the last one airing on October 6, 1980.
-Episodes 145 and 155 received American distribution and an English dub from Streamline Pictures, who released the episodes to VHS individually in 1994 as Lupin III: Tales of the Wolf and together as Lupin III's Greatest Capers in 1995.
+Episodes 145 and 155 received American distribution and an English dub from Streamline Pictures, which released the episodes to VHS individually in 1994 as Lupin III: Tales of the Wolf and together as Lupin III's Greatest Capers in 1995.
 Pioneer Entertainment began distributing the first 79 episodes of the series in North America with an English dub on January 28, 2003.
-The first 79 episodes were released on 15 DVDs and 26 episodes (the first 27, excluding the third episode) aired on Cartoon Network's Adult Swim.
-Voice director Richard Epcar stated in 2014 that the remainder of the series was not distributed by Pioneer because they lost the license.
+The first 79 episodes were released on 15 DVDs and 26 episodes (the first 27, excluding the third episode) aired on Cartoon Network's Adult Swim block.
+Voice director Richard Epcar stated in 2014 that the remainder of the series was not distributed by Pioneer because they had lost the license.
 In 2015, Discotek Media announced they had licensed the series for North America and released all 155 episodes across four DVDs from 2017 to 2020.
 The Discotek release utilized the existing Pioneer dub for the first 79 episodes and the Streamline dub for episodes 145 and 155; a new English dub was not created for the remaining episodes.

 Lupin VIII

 In 1982, an animated television series called Lupin VIII was planned as a French-Japanese co-production, featuring the descendants of Lupin, Goemon, Jigen, and Zenigata, but was never completed.
-Created by DiC Audiovisuel, with Rintaro directing, and character designs by Shingo Araki; two scripts were written, and one episode was fully animated with a music and sound effects track, but the voice-overs were never recorded.
+Created by DiC Audiovisuel, with Rintaro directing, and character designs by Shingo Araki, two scripts were written, and one episode was fully animated with a music and sound effects track, but the voice-overs were never recorded.
 The project was cancelled due to Leblanc's estate wanting a large amount of money for use of the Arsène Lupin name in France.
 Lupin VIIIs single episode was later included in the 2012 Lupin III Master File box set.

-Part III: The Pink Jacket Adventures
+Part III

 The third Lupin III television series, called Lupin the 3rd Part III, began airing on YTV on March 3, 1984.
 This series was broadcast for 50 episodes and ended on November 6, 1985.
-In 2009, the Southern California-based United Television Broadcasting network began airing subtitled episodes from all three series on their UTBHollywood channel.
+In 2009, the Southern California-based United Television Broadcasting network began airing subtitled episodes from all three series on their UTB Hollywood channel.

 The Woman Called Fujiko Mine

-The fourth series, titled Lupin the Third: The Woman Called Fujiko Mine, aired on NTV for 13 episodes between April 4, 2012 and June 27, 2012.
-Funimation Entertainment simulcast the series on their website and Nico Nico with English subtitles, before releasing it on Blu-ray/DVD on August 20, 2013 with an English-language dub.
+The fourth series, titled Lupin the Third: The Woman Called Fujiko Mine, aired on NTV for 13 episodes from April 4, 2012 and June 27, 2012.
+Funimation Entertainment simulcast the series on their website and Nico Nico with English subtitles, before releasing it on DVD and Blu-ray on August 20, 2013 with an English-language dub.
 Manga Entertainment released a similar set in the United Kingdom on September 16, while Hanabee released the series in a two-part combo set in Australasia, the first on October 16 and the second on November 20.